seqsense/s3sync/README.md

   // Sync from local to s3
   syncManager.Sync("local/path/to/dir", "s3://yourbucket/path/to/dir")

+  // Sync from s3 to s3
+  syncManager.Sync("s3://yourbucket/path/to/dir", "s3://anotherbucket/path/to/dir")
 }
 ```

-- Note: Sync from s3 to s3 is not implemented yet.

 ## Sets the custom logger